Blog

 How Insider Threats Impact Your Business

 Trust among your employees is crucial to operating a business and nothing is more terrifying than your business being left vulnerable by someone you trust.
-This is why insider threats are so catastrophic for ones business.
+This is why insider threats are so catastrophic for one's business.
 It is worrying to think about your private data being lost because of the negligent or malicious act of an employee you trust.
 Read more to learn about how dangerous insider threats are to your business as well as how to foster an environment of trust in and out of the office.

 First, it is important to reiterate what exactly an insider threat is.
 An insider threat is a breach or security incident caused by the malicious or negligent acts of a current or former employee.
 This could be a current employee clicking on a malware infested phishing email or a disgruntled, former employee exfiltrating data after they've been let go.
 Either way the consequences of such a threat can be fatal for the vitality of your business.
-In regards to finance, the 2022 Cost of Insider Threats: Global Report reveals, insider threat incidents have risen 44% over the past two years, with costs per incident up more than a third to $15.38 million..
+In regard to finance, the 2022 Cost of Insider Threats: Global Report reveals, insider threat incidents have risen 44% over the past two years, with costs per incident up more than a third to $15.38 million.
 This could be life or death for a small-mid sized business.
 In addition to the financial aspect of insider threats the lost personal and private data could result in the loss of reputation or even worse, legal trouble.

-In addition to insider threats rising in volume they are also becoming more of a threat than before..
+In addition to insider threats rising in volume they are also becoming more of a threat than before.
 According to Fortinet, 56% of organizations believe that insider threats are becoming harder to stop due the the increased mitigation to the cloud.
 The work from home model also has something to do with making insider threats harder to detect.
-When employees are working from home they not only are introduced to a new world of threats on their home network, but are also not monitored nearly as much as they would be in the office.
+When employees are working from home, they not only are introduced to a new world of threats on their home network but are also not monitored nearly as much as they would be in the office.
 This makes intentional or unintentional threats harder to nail down.

 For instance, in July 2020, hackers were able to steal login credentials from Twitter employees working from home.
-Through impersonation this group was able to convince employees to disclose account credentials so they could change the passwords of high profile accounts such as Joe Biden, Kanye West, and Elon Musk.
-In other instances insider threats were responsible for significant downtime and financial loss for small and large businesses alike.
+Through impersonation this group was able to convince employees to disclose account credentials so they could change the passwords of high-profile accounts such as Joe Biden, Kanye West, and Elon Musk.
+In other instances, insider threats were responsible for significant downtime and financial loss for small and large businesses alike.

-So what exactly do insider threats seek to do?
+So, what exactly do insider threats seek to do?

 Other than disrupt business the ultimate goal of insider threats oftentimes is to obtain private or sensitive data.
-The most at risk types of data are customer data(62%), intellectual property(56%), and financial data(52%).
+The most at-risk types of data are customer data (62%), intellectual property (56%), and financial data (52%).
 At the end of the day the most desired data is that of your clients.
-It is your job as an organization to make sure your and your employees are trust worthy.
+It is your job as an organization to make sure you and your employees are trustworthy.

 This begs the question: How can I prepare for an insider threat?